Jonathan2251/lbd/source/llvmstructure.rst

       store i32 %val1, i32* %b_idx
     end:

-In some internet video applications and muti-core (SMP) platforms, split g() and f() to two different loop have better perfomance.
+In some internet video applications and muti-core (SMP) platforms, splitting g() and f() to two different loop have better perfomance.
 DSA can split as the following while SSA cannot.
+Of course, it's possible to do extra analysis on
+%temp of SSA and reverse it into %t_idx and %t_addr as the following DSA.
+But in compiler discussion, the translation is from high to low level of machine code.
+Besides, as you see, the llvm ir lose the for loop information already though it can be reconstructed by extra analysis.
+So, in this book and almost every paper in compiler discuss with this high-to-low premise, otherwise it's talking about reverse engineering in assembler or compiler.

 .. code-block:: c++